vpisarev/ficus/doc/ficustut.md

 ### 't [+]

-You may have noticed that compehensions or for-loops, processing 1D, 2D etc. arrays often looks the same, e.g. the implementation of pairwise addition of two arrays looks like
+You may have noticed that comprehensions or for-loops, processing 1D, 2D etc. arrays often looks the same, e.g. the implementation of pairwise addition of two arrays looks like

 ```
 val result = [| for x <- A, y <- B {x + y} |]